angular/angular/aio/content/guide/structural-directives.md

 <div class="alert is-helpful">

-For the example app that this page describes, see the <live-example></live-example>.
+For the example application that this page describes, see the <live-example></live-example>.

 </div>